15 Best Business Process Management Books to Read in 2022

 I believe the authors are setting the stage for the next wave of BPM a wave that you cannot afford to miss.
 Go forth and learn to surf it!
 Thomas H. Davenport Distinguished Professor of IT and Management, Babson College Co-Founder and Research Director, International Institute for Analytics Research Fellow, MIT Center for Digital Business Senior Advisor to Deloitte Analytics.

 Business Process Management: Concepts, Languages, Architectures by Mathias Weske

 Business process management is usually treated from two different perspectives: business administration and computer science.
-While business administration professionals tend to consider information technology as a subordinate aspect in business process management for experts to handle, contrast, computer science professionals often consider business goals and organizational regulations as terms that do not deserve much thought but require the appropriate level of abstraction.
+While business administration professionals tend to consider information technology as a subordinate aspect in business process management for experts to handle, in contrast, computer science professionals often consider business goals and organizational regulations as terms that do not deserve much thought but require the appropriate level of abstraction.

 Matthias Weske argues that all communities involved need to have a common understanding of the different aspects of business process management.
-To this end, he details the complete business process lifecycle from the modeling phase to process enactment and improvement, taking into account all different stakeholders involved.
+To this end, he details the complete business process lifecycle from the modeling phase to process enactment and improvement, taking into account all the different stakeholders involved.

 After starting with a presentation of general foundations and abstraction models, he explains concepts like process orchestrations and choreographies, as well as process properties and data dependencies.

 Finally, he presents both traditional and advanced business process management architectures, covering, for example, workflow management systems, service-oriented architectures, and data-driven approaches.
 In addition, he shows how standards like WfMC, SOAP, WSDL, and BPEL fit into the picture.